akasumitlamba/QuickClip-NotepadClipboard/README.md

 # QuickClip - Staging Release

-A Chromium extension that combines the functionality of a notepad and clipboard manager, allowing you to save, organize, and quickly access your text snippets.
+A Chromium extension that combines the functionality of a notepad and clipboard manager, allowing you to save, organize, and quickly access your text snippets and images.

 ![1](https://github.com/user-attachments/assets/56880205-0d0e-4f09-8ea2-84cd99010cbc) ![2](https://github.com/user-attachments/assets/7555032f-9e2e-45f3-a094-8972dc6adc01)

 ![3](https://github.com/user-attachments/assets/fda64349-144f-483d-b334-30ba873ed6ea) ![4](https://github.com/user-attachments/assets/a807b319-0ed6-4df4-83f8-0d2b3e03d5f8)

 ## Features

 - ✍️ **Text Input**: Write and save text snippets with support for multiline input
-- 📋 **Clipboard Integration**: Paste and save text directly from your clipboard
+- 📋 **Clipboard Integration**: Paste and save text and images directly from your clipboard
-- 🔍 **Search Functionality**: Quickly find saved items with instant search
+- 🔍 **Search Functionality**:
+  - Quickly find saved text items with instant search
+  - Images are excluded from text search for better performance
+  - Empty search shows all items
 - 🎨 **Theme Support**: Switch between light and dark themes with a single click
 - 📱 **Responsive Design**: Clean and modern interface
-- 💾 **Local Storage**: All your snippets are saved locally
+- 💾 **Local Storage**: All your snippets and images are saved locally
 - 🔄 **Copy & Delete**: Easy management of saved items
 - ⚙️ **Customizable Settings**:
   - Toggle visibility of action buttons (Copy, Delete, Expand, Save, Paste & Save)